-With little over a week to go until the big day, most of us will be thinking about our Christmas dinner.
+With the big day fast approaching, most of us will be thinking about our Christmas dinner.

 Gary has been working in the field of Intellectual Property for over 30 years, and has been helping businesses develop and protect their creativity using IP.